snkas/hypatia/satgenpy/README.md

   station relays).
 Ground stations and satellites have exactly one interface which does not change bandwidth.
 This interface can send to any other GSL interface ("free").

+* `algorithm_free_gs_one_sat_many_only_over_isls` : Only runs for scenarios where there are ISLs.
+  It calculates the shortest paths from each ground station / satellite to every ground station.
+It only uses paths which are GS-(SAT)+-GS (in other words, no ground station relays).
+Ground stations have exactly one GSL interface which does not change bandwidth, and satellites have `# of ground stations` GSL interfaces.
+  Importantly, if the satellite sends to a specific ground station, it sends from the specific interface on it allocated for that ground station.
+  This means that if a satellite is used to reach two ground stations, they will not be bottlenecked by the satellite GSL interface.

 * `algorithm_paired_many_over_isls` : Only runs for scenarios where there are ISLs.
    It calculates the shortest paths from each ground station / satellite to every ground station.
 It only uses paths which are GS-(SAT)+-GS (in other words, no ground